airboxlab/airboxlab.github.io/_drafts/2022-09-15-pinns-heat-equation.md

 In this article we'll see how we can solve the 2 dimensional heat equation.

-## The Partial Differential Equation of Heat
+## The Heat Equation, a Partial Differential Equation

 Heat diffusion equation [[3]](#3) describes the diffusion of heat over time and space.
 It's a PDE, involving time and space derivatives.
 The basic equation in a 2D space is: